 If you’ve ever worked with a computer before — and who hasn’t? — then you already know a relationship with them is tumultuous.
 When everything is in working order, the experience is great.
 But when there are technical difficulties, things can get frustrating and sometimes even overbearing.
 Even something that seems simple, like a freeze or hang-up, can indicate serious problems, which means fixing them can be trying.
 It makes sense, then, that an entire industry has arisen behind troubleshooting and technical support.
 But believe it or not, third-party help is often not necessary.
 A lot of the common computer problems you might run into can be fixed easily, by you.

-Here are the top 10 most common computer problems that can really get under your skin!
+Here are the top 15 most common computer problems that can really get under your skin!
 TLDR?
 Watch this video on the top 10 common computer problems if you’re running short on time!